finom/includes.js/README.md

 };
 ```

-includes.js is general-purpose tool.
-For example you can use [gulp-file-include](https://www.npmjs.com/package/gulp-file-include) as well.
+**includes.js** is universal tool.
+For example you can use it with Gulp, using [gulp-file-include](https://www.npmjs.com/package/gulp-file-include).

 **includes config**

 ```js
 includes({
 	pattern: '@@include("FILE_NAME")'